precice/openfoam-adapter/README.md

 any functionality.
 This README file also corresponds to the current development of the adapter and is therefore incomplete._

+This adapter is developed as part of Gerasimos Chourdakis' master's thesis.
+It is based on [previous work](https://github.com/ludcila/CHT-preCICE) by Lucia Cheung ([master's thesis](https://www5.in.tum.de/pub/Cheung2016_Thesis.pdf), in cooperation with [SimScale](https://www.simscale.com/)).

 ## Build
 In order to build this adapter, we need to use an MPI C++ compiler.
 To do so, let's create a new target for WMake (build tool used by OpenFOAM):